suiGn/Docs/Notes/CRAFTING AND RECORDING SOUND.md

 - Delays.

-  If reverb is first, the delay will work on the trails left by the reverb.
+  If the reverb is first, the delay will work on the trails left by the reverb.
   Delay first and the reverb is a traditional way and is ok.
   No rules about what goes first.
-  Both ways could sound good and is just experimentation.
+  Both ways could sound good and are just experimentation.

 **Output Buffers: **
-Buffers create impedance firewall.
+Buffers create impedance firewalls.
-At the end, output buffer to avoid trouble..
+In the end, output buffer to avoid trouble...

 **Impedance-Sensitive Pedals:**

 **Dynamic Pedals (Can go after DIST/OD):**
-This are things that rely or adjusts the dynamics of the guitar tone.
+These are things that rely on or adjust the guitar tone's dynamics.
 Compressors, Filters, envelope filters, octave pedals.
 (Early on the guitar chain).
 Close to the guitar, they depend on the dynamic of the guitar to trigger what they do.
 Get them early on the chain so they are more responsive to the dynamics on the guitar (After the buffer pedal).